These vegan chocolate sugar cookies are soft and delicious and frosted with a gorgeous pink frosting. Super easy and fun to make.

 - Allow the cookies to cool completely before frosting.

-- Add all frosting ingredients except for the red food coloring into an electric mixer bowl and starting at slow speed gradually increase speed until perfectly smooth.
+- Add all frosting ingredients except for the red food coloring into the bowl of your stand mixer and starting at slow speed gradually increase speed until perfectly smooth.
 Your frosting should be quite thick, yet still spreadable.
 If it's too thick add a drop or two more soy milk, if it's too thin, add some more powdered sugar.

 - Separate the frosting into two bowls.
 Add a drop of red food coloring to the one bowl and mix it in, which will create a pink color.
 Add a few more drops to the second bowl creating a darker pink or red.